-Tenses and moods make up sentences and they can either be simple or compound.
-While simple tense revolves around single verb conjugation like when you talk about events in the present, compound is slightly more complicated.
+Tenses and moods are major components in sentences, and they can either be simple or compound.
+While simple tenses revolve around single verb conjugation, compound tenses are slightly more complicated.

-Compound Tense = auxiliary verb (être/avoir) + past participle
+Compound tenses are usually made up in the following way: auxiliary verb (être/avoir) + past participle

-One of the easiest to form, here the conjugation is with present tense.
-You can use this tense to talk about actions which are happening, incomplete or finished but in the past.
-A popular among many, this one is for the win.
+One of the easiest compound tenses to form, the passé composé is comprised of auxiliaries conjugated in the present tense and of course, a past participle.
+You can use this tense to talk about actions which are currently happening, incomplete or finished but in the past.

 J’ai regardé une pièce de théâtre (I watched a play in the theatre)

-J’avais fait une promenade avant d’aller prendre une douche (I had a walk [before taking a shower])
+J’avais fait une promenade [avant d’aller prendre une douche].
+(I went on a walk [before taking a shower])

 And that brings our chapter on Past Participles in French to an end!